valphn/CTN-OTB/README.md

-> This is a modified version of the CTN that Chrrxs has made, this tutorial should work for his version aswell.
+> This is a modified version of the CTN for my personal use, this tutorial should work for his version aswell.

 # Linux Installation
 Requirements: